pipp8/power_statistics/README.md

 ﻿
 We report in this document the steps required for replicating the experiments presented in the paper

-> A Comprehensive Study  of Alignment-Free Histogram-based Functions for
-> Genome Scale Analysis
+> The Power of Alignment-Free Histogram-basedFunctions: a Comprehensive Genome Scale Experimental Analysis

 # Initial Requirements